zzhou007/links/links.md

 Since the `rm` command does not overwrite any data and just deletes the node, we have the ability to restore the data deleted.

+First we create a test file called `file.txt` by using the command echo and output redirection.
+Then we use the `-i` flag with ls to get the inode number.

 ```
 $ echo 'hiii' > file.txt
 $ ls -i file.txt